Introduction to DevSecOps with GitLab CI/CD

 • Encourage open communication and collaboration between development, security, and operations teams.
 Use tools like GitLab to facilitate this collaboration.

-As you embark on your GitLab CI/CD journey, remember that it’s not just a tool; it’s a mindset and a commitment to integrating security into every stage of your development process.
-The next chapter will delve into the frequently asked questions about DevSecOps and GitLab CI/CD, providing you with insights into common challenges and best practices.
+As you begin your GitLab CI/CD journey, remember that it is not just a tool.
+It is a mindset and a commitment to integrating security into every stage of your development process.
+The next chapter will cover frequently asked questions about DevSecOps and GitLab CI/CD, providing insights into common challenges and best practices.

 Chapter 6: Navigating GitLab’s Security Features

-In this chapter, we’ll take a deep dive into GitLab’s security features and best practices for DevSecOps.
-GitLab offers a robust set of tools and capabilities to help you secure your DevOps pipeline effectively.
+In this chapter, we will explore GitLab’s security features and best practices for DevSecOps.
+GitLab provides tools and capabilities to help you secure your DevOps pipeline effectively.

 6.1.
 Comprehensive Security Scanning